lextm/blog/_posts/2020/2020-8-19-the-end-of-monodevelop.md

 ---
-layout: post
-title: The End of MonoDevelop
+categories: [History, .NET]
 description: A post about the end of MonoDevelop and why you should now abandon it.
-tags: Mono Microsoft Linux Xamarin
-categories: [History, .NET]
-permalink: /the-end-of-monodevelop-80b383dab34b
 excerpt_separator: <!--more-->
 image:
-  path: /images/riverside.jpg
   alt: Copyright © Lex Li.
 River side, Montreal.
+  path: /images/riverside.jpg
+layout: post
+permalink: /the-end-of-monodevelop-80b383dab34b
+tags: .net linux microsoft mono visual-studio xamarin visual-studio-code
+title: The End of MonoDevelop
 ---
 Microsoft abandoned [MonoDevelop GitHub repository](https://github.com/mono/monodevelop/graphs/contributors) earlier this year, and we can see no commit was pushed since February.
 However, there is no official announcement from any Microsoft channel on why that happened.

 <!--more-->